Phase-dependent fluctuations in intermittent resonance fluorescence: Quadrature Spectra from CHD

 Finally, we calculate the integrated spectra of the CHD quadratures:

-Two points stand out.
-First, for a 2LA ($q=0$), the integrated spectra are equal, as found in \cite{CaGH15}.
-This means that the total emitted noise is independent of the quadrature, as it should.
-This is made possible by the third order fluctuations, absent in the spectrum of squeezing, Sec. \ref{sec:variance}.
-Second, for the 3LA, there is additional noise due to the sharp extra peak which, as argued in \cite{EvKe02}, is intensity ``transferred" from the elastic spectrum to the inelastic one, to the $\phi=\pi/2$ quadrature to be specific as we show, due to the shelving effect.
+That the magnitudes are equal means that the total emitted noise is independent of the quadrature.
+This is made possible by the third-order fluctuations, absent in the spectrum of squeezing, Sec. \ref{sec:variance}.
+This result is analogous to calculating the total incoherent emission by integrating the incoherent spectrum.